Microcurrent vs Red Light Therapy - Key Differences Explained

 What is Red Light Therapy?

-Red light therapy is a non-invasive and medication-free therapy involving certain wavelengths of red and near-infrared light.
-This therapy is popular with many for the fact that it encourages cell repair and maintains skin health as well as a range of medical conditions.
+Red light therapy is a non-invasive and medication-free therapy involving specific wavelengths of red and near-infrared light.
+This therapy is popular for the fact that it encourages cell repair and maintains skin health as well as a range of medical conditions.

 How Microcurrent Works